GM gets 104 more claims for faulty ignition switch compensation

 The number of claims found eligible for compensation remained unchanged from last week.

-The company's compensation programme has so far determined that 42 deaths, seven severe injuries and 51 other injuries were eligible for payment, according to the report from lawyer Kenneth Feinberg, hired by GM to administer the programme. (bit.ly/13r8BkE)
+The company's compensation program has so far determined that 42 deaths, seven severe injuries and 51 other injuries were eligible for payment, according to the report from lawyer Kenneth Feinberg, hired by GM to administer the program. (bit.ly/13r8BkE)

 The report said 306 claims had been deemed ineligible, while 692 were under review.
 Another 568 lacked sufficient paperwork or evidence and 764 had no documentation at all, it said.